Praqma/memory-map-plugin/README.md

 User oriented documentation can be found on the wiki:
 * [Memory Map plugin's Jenkins wiki page](https://wiki.jenkins-ci.org/display/JENKINS/Memory+Map+Plugin)

 We are not using the Jenkins CI community issue tracker any more.
-All issues are tracked using github issues.
+All issues are tracked using [Github issues](https://github.com/Praqma/memory-map-plugin/issues).

 ## Contributing